 Being we’re not building this sport court like your traditional basketball court, and there won’t be any basketballs flying around, we think we’ll be okay.
 Our goal is also to put a pool out back and want the entrance to come off of the sport court, so we wanted the sliding glass doors in the south side.

 After finding this out, we changed course and relocated our Sport Court to the west side of our property.
 We broke ground at the end of November, hiring Scherber Excavating.
 Trevor and Missy are the owners of Scherber and are well known in the Minneapolis community for excavating.
 They were in and out in a couple of days and we had a great experience working with them!

 It was pretty fascinating to watch this process.
 I was very much impressed with those clean lines they can cut and form with these big excavating trucks.

-And I’m pretty sure this was our boys’ favorite part to watch as well and also they loved the dirt piles they got to play in.
+And I’m pretty sure this was our boys’ favorite part to watch as well, plus they loved playing on the dirt piles.

 Once the excavating was complete after only a few days, we hired Elite Contractors to come in and do all of the blockwork.